mikejk8s/gmud/README.md

 ````
 And connect to 127.0.0.1:2222 with your favourite Telnet client.
 It doesn't work on my side due to my college network, but it should work on yours.
-## Features

-What's broken:
-r~~1. //TODO: SSH only takes one key and right now I'm getting errors accessing itr~~ SSH username and password type of authentication is in charge.
-2. //TODO: gmud container cant connect to database

-2.25 this is probably due to mysql image, need to specify it by mysql/mysql-server:latest.
-I will try it in a couple of days.

-   1. This is NOT a problem when running ./app from localhost

 ## Todo

 ~~1.
 Let user create a new character~~